zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 Ideally, deployed models should be capable of adapting to evolving data distributions and support continual learning to acquire new skills post-deployment.
 Naive fine-tuning can lead to updates where the model's parameters overwrite previously acquired knowledge, thereby impairing its ability to perform earlier-learned tasks.
-This phenomenon is known as catastrophic forgetting (CF) <d-cite key="mccloskey_catastrophic_1989"></d-cite>.
-One cannot simply retrain the model from scratch on all accumulated data (known as the Offline approach) as that is not ideal because it is computationally expensive <d-cite key="verwimp_continual_2023"></d-cite>, especially if the new data is much smaller than the original data used to train the model.
+This phenomenon is known as catastrophic forgetting (CF) <d-cite key="mccloskey_catastrophic_1989"></d-cite>. expensiveTraining the model from scratch (known as the Offline approach) every time new data arrives is computationally expensive and impractical <d-cite key="verwimp_continual_2023"></d-cite>, especially if the new data is much smaller than the original data used to train the model.

 Continual Learning (CL) is one approach to tackling CF.
-CL is about learning new tasks sequentially without forgetting how to perform old tasks, ideally without requiring access to data from earlier tasks.
+CL is about learning new tasks sequentially without forgetting how to perform earlier tasks, ideally without requiring access to data from earlier tasks.
 The goal of CL is to ensure that the update of the model is done in a computationally efficient way and that the continual learner performs as if it were trained with all the available data.
 However, Harun et al. <d-cite key="harun_how_2023"></d-cite> showed that there are CL methods that are more computationally expensive than the Offline approach.
-They also mention that CL algorithms tend to focus on mitigating CF but not on being computationally efficient.
+They also mention that CL algorithms tend to focus on mitigating CF at the cost of computational efficiency.

 Meta-learning is a field focused on training models to learn how to learn.
 Meta-learning algorithms should ideally allow models to generalise to out-of-distribution tasks and efficiently adapt to new tasks.
 The intersection between CL and meta-learning, known as meta-continual learning (meta-CL), is about learning to continually learn.
 In theory, meta-CL algorithms should be more sample efficient than CL methods and perform better on tasks with extended data streams, such as classification tasks with 1,000 classes.